-8.2.1 Design Strategy

-- .1 Landscaping is an integral part of the total design of the DCP area and landscape development within the different types of parks and the road reserves in this sector must be consistent with the overall intent of the Landscape Concept Plan and landscape design principles for the wider precinct. - .2 Landscaping within the sector must:- - (i) be predominantly native planting species; - (ii) unify the sector through planting type, texture, colour and hard landscaping elements; - (iii) be in scale with the buildings and outdoor spaces; - (iv) create a comfortable and attractive environment; - (v) screen utility installations from public view; - (vi) ensure that planting effects are contextually appropriate within the broader landscape strategy for the precinct; - (vii) achieve an aesthetic balance of en masse groundcover planting, shrub planting and canopy tree planting; - (viii) address the landscaping of the various areas as shown on the Sector Landscape Plan in accordance with the requirements of this clause; and - (ix) ensure that if plant species are chosen which are different for the purpose of creating visual and horticultural interest, they are nevertheless compatible aesthetically and ecologically with each of the other species chosen for the various areas. - .3 The species of trees, shrubs and ground covers used in parks and road reserves are to be selected from the Plant List in Annexure B. Plants of similar characteristics may be substituted for a species in the Plant List and other plant types may be permitted, if approved by Council. - .4 The Sector Landscape Plan (refer Figure 6) shows the areas of road reserves and parks to be landscaped based on the Proposed Plan of Subdivision.
-The layout and location of planting areas, park equipment and the like for all park types are shown in indicative terms only and will vary as a result of detailed design development.
+- 8.2.1 Design Strategy - .1 Landscaping is an integral part of the total design of the DCP area and landscape development within the road reserves in this sector must be consistent with the overall intent of the Landscape Concept Plan and landscape design principles for the wider precinct. - .2 Landscaping within the sector must:- - (i) be predominantly native planting species; - (ii) unify the sector through planting type, texture, colour and hard landscaping elements; - (iii) be in scale with the buildings and outdoor spaces; - (iv) create a comfortable and attractive environment; - (v) screen utility installations from public view; - (vi) ensure that planting effects are contextually appropriate within the broader landscape strategy for the precinct; - (vii) achieve an aesthetic balance of en masse groundcover planting, shrub planting and canopy tree planting; - (viii) address the landscaping of the various areas as shown on the Sector Landscape Plan in accordance with the requirements of this clause; and - (ix) ensure that if plant species are chosen which are different for the purpose of creating visual and horticultural interest, they are nevertheless compatible aesthetically and ecologically with each of the other species chosen for the various areas. - .3 The species of trees, shrubs and ground covers used road reserves are to be selected from the Plant List in Annexure B. Plants of similar characteristics may be substituted for a species in the Plant List and other plant types may be permitted, if approved by Council. - .4 The Sector Landscape Plan (refer Figure 6) shows the areas of road reserves to be landscaped based on the Proposed Plan of Subdivision.
+The layout and location of planting areas and the like are shown in indicative terms only and will vary as a result of detailed design development.